ngshiheng/six-percent/README.md

 1. Run `pipenv run python3 main.py`

-2. Job to purchase ASNB unit will start based on your configuration
+2. Job to purchase ASNB unit will start based on your configuration at `config.ini`.
+Please note that if the bot doesn't work.
+Try to increase `min_seconds`

-3. Proceed to make your own payment if purchasing attempt is successful
+3. Proceed to make your own payment if purchasing attempt is successful.
+Always remember to logout and restart the bot manually (exit and run again).

-4. Repeat every 5 minutes (Able to modify in `config.ini` under `minutes`)
+4. If purchase attempt is unsuccessfully this time, the bot will repeat the attempt every 5 minutes (Able to modify in `config.ini` under `minutes`)

 ## How to use with executable (Windows user):